Blasman/mIRC-Twitch-Scripts/README.md

 * [mTwitch.Core.mrc](https://raw.githubusercontent.com/SReject/mTwitch/master/mTwitch.Core.mrc): right click this link and "save link as..." to your mIRC directory.
 * [mTwitch.DisplayName.mrc](https://raw.githubusercontent.com/SReject/mTwitch/master/mTwitch.DisplayName.mrc): right click this link and "save link as..." to your mIRC directory.
 * [mIRC SQLite](http://hawkee.com/scripts/11648275/): Extract the .zip file from this webpage to your mIRC directory. (you may [download here](https://dl.dropboxusercontent.com/u/1231209/msqlite.zip) if the website is currently offline)
-* [ankhbot.mrc](http://raw.githubusercontent.com/Blasman/mIRC-Twitch-Scripts/master/ankhbot.mrc) : right click this link and "save link as..." to your mIRC directory.
+* [BlasBot.mrc](http://raw.githubusercontent.com/Blasman/mIRC-Twitch-Scripts/master/BlasBot.mrc) : right click this link and "save link as..." to your mIRC directory.

 ### Install Required Scripts
 In mIRC, type in the following commands anywhere.
 Accept and run any initialization command prompts.
-When loading the last script (ankhbot.mrc), you will have to enter some information into input boxes that will pop up.
+When loading the last script (BlasBot.mrc), you will have to enter some information into input boxes that will pop up.
 Ignore the "unknown command" error messages that will pop up in mIRC:

 `/load -rs JSONForMirc.v0.2.41.mrc`
 `/load -rs mTwitch.Core.mrc`
 `/load -rs mTwitch.DisplayName.mrc`
 `/load -rs msqlite.mrc`
-`/load -rs ankhbot.mrc`
+`/load -rs BlasBot.mrc`

 **You will have to exit and re-open mIRC after installing these scripts.**